scriptrdotio/device-agnostic-app/app/Readme.md

     "source": "simulator"
 }
 ```
-To edit the data of  myDevice you need to:
+To edit the property values of any of your scriptr account connected devices you can :
 - go to Tools > Data Explorer > Devices.
-- select your myDevice and edit the fields.
+- select your device and edit the fields.

-Whenever data arrives from the corresponding device, default properties values will be discarded.
+Default properties values will be discarded if new values are available in the device payload.

 ## Device Payload
-The data communicated to scriptr.io account will be normalized into a specific data model used by the application.
+The data communicated to scriptr.io account (the device payload) will be normalized into a specific data model used by the application.
 The "app/api/subscription/subscriber" script, tries to normalize the device payload through the available data transformations under app/config/<device-type>/dataTransformation script.
    ### Example
    Devices sends the below payload:
    ```